Amalia Galárraga

 Amalia Galárraga Azcarrunz (1884/1885 – 28 September 1971) was a Spanish feminist.
 She was one of the founders of the Lyceum Club Femenino of Madrid, and treasurer of its executive committee.

 Biography

-There is very little published data about Amalia Galárraga's life, although it is known that she was a good friend of Carmen Baroja, which is why she helped, along with her sister-in-law Carmen Monné, to finance the Lyceum Club of Madrid.
+There is very little published data about Amalia Galárraga's life, although it is known that she was a good friend of Carmen Baroja, which is why she helped, along with her sister-in-law Carmen Monné, to finance the Lyceum Club Femenino.
 Founded by 100 women from cultured social circles, and modeled on the Lyceum Club created by Constance Smedley in London, this was a forum for promoting the educational, cultural, and professional development of women.
 Galárraga served as the group's treasurer.

 At the request of Ernesto Giménez Caballero, she wrote a chronicle dedicated to her husband, José María Salaverría.
 This was published by Giménez Caballero in La Gaceta Literaria No. 48 on 15 December 1928, with the title "Los escritores vistos por su mujer.
 José María Salaverría".

 She left the Lyceum Club when moving to another residence.